jeremykendall/php-domain-parser/README.md

 [![Total Downloads](https://poser.pugx.org/jeremykendall/php-domain-parser/downloads.png)](https://packagist.org/packages/jeremykendall/php-domain-parser)
 [![Latest Stable Version](https://poser.pugx.org/jeremykendall/php-domain-parser/v/stable.png)](https://packagist.org/packages/jeremykendall/php-domain-parser)

-## WARNING: BC BREAK IN ALL 1.4 VERSIONS

-The 1.4 series introduced a backwards incompatible change by adding PHP's `ext-mbstring` and `ext-intl` as dependencies.
-This should have resulted in a major version bump.
-Instead I bumped the minor version from 1.3.1 to 1.4.

-I highly recommend reverting to 1.3.1 if you're running into extension issues and do not want to or cannot install `ext-mbstring` and `ext-intl`.
-You will lose IDNA and IPv6 support, however.
-Those are only available in versions >= 1.4.

-Version 2 is currently in the works.
-Please keep an eye out.
-I apologize for any issues you may have encountered due my [semver](http://semver.org/) error.

 Motivation
 ----------

 While there are plenty of excellent URL parsers and builders available, there are very few projects that can accurately parse a url into its component subdomain, registerable domain, and public suffix parts.

 Consider the domain www.pref.okinawa.jp.
 In this domain, the *public suffix* portion is **okinawa.jp**, the *registerable domain* is **pref.okinawa.jp**, and the *subdomain* is **www**.
 You can't regex that.

 Other similar libraries focus primarily on URL building, parsing, and manipulation and additionally include public suffix domain parsing.
 PHP Domain Parser was built around accurate Public Suffix List based parsing from the very beginning, adding a URL object simply for the sake of completeness.

 Installation